 A person can determine what type of process they would like to engage in, but should be aware that the University may pursue a Complaint without the Survivor’s participation (see Limits of Confidentiality).

-The Respectful Campus Committee receives and oversees all student-to-student issues of non-academic misconduct, including Sexual Violence Complaints.
+The Student Respectful Campus Committee receives and oversees all student-to-student issues of non-academic misconduct, including Sexual Violence Complaints.

 It works to ensure that all individuals involved in a particular Complaint will be directed to appropriate health, counselling, and spiritual resources.

-It works to ensure that all individuals involved in a particular Complaint will be directed to appropriate workplace, health, counselling, and spiritual resources.
 The RWC is made up of the Director of Human Resources and two other CMU faculty or staff members, one of which will be a Student Life member if the Complaint involves students.
+The RWC is brought together when a Complaint is filed.

-CMU will not tolerate any threats or other forms of intimidation or retaliation against anyone who is involved in a Complaint that has been brought before the RCC or RWC.
+CMU will not tolerate any threats or other forms of intimidation or retaliation against anyone who is involved in a Complaint that has been brought before the SRCC or RWC.
 Any threats or other forms of intimidation may be subject to disciplinary action.

 Any Complaint that involves an employee is under the supervision of the Respectful Workplace Committee in consultation with the Director of Human Resources, and reports to the relevant Vice President.